What Are Bath Salts (Synthetic Cathinones)?

 Treatment for a bath salts addiction is similar to other substance use disorders.
 Rehab centers typically employ behavioral therapy techniques such as cognitive behavioral therapy, motivational motivational enhancement therapy, and contingency management.

-If you’d like more information about recovery options in your area, talk to a specialist today.
+If you’d like information about recovery options, talk to a treatment provider today.